First: Be a Voter

 You can help create a civic culture at Harvard University by being a voter and helping others on your campus to vote.
 No effort is too small.
 Along with our dedicated student and student organization toolkits on our organizer resources page, here are just a few ideas on how you can motivate voters on your campus and how to get involved with the Harvard Votes Challenge:

-- Join your school’s Harvard Votes Challenge team by reaching out to your campus point of contact.
-Contribute towards building a strategy to promote voting on your campus in the short and long term.
+- Join your school’s Harvard Votes Challenge team and contribute towards building a strategy to promote voting on your campus in the short and long term.

 - Encourage the institutionalization of voter readiness on your campus.
 Ask your campus administrators to provide voter registration resources during orientations, onboarding processes, course registration procedures and programing.
 Make voter registration links visible on websites and use official communication channels to inform the campus of important registration deadlines and election dates.